 You won’t normally receive your State Pension automatically.
-You need to make a claim.
+To make a claim:

-Step one: You should get a letter and booklet from the Pension Service about four months before you reach the State Pension age.
-If you don’t, give the Pension Service a call on 0800 731 7898.
+- You should get a letter and booklet from the Pension Service about four months before you reach the State Pension age.
+If you don’t, give the Pension Service a call on 0800 731 7898 (textphone: 0800 731 7339).

-- Online: You can claim your State Pension online anytime as it is available 24 hours a day, 7 days a week.
-The service is safe and secure and there is an online helpdesk on 0345 604 3349 (textphone: 0345 604 0523) to help you through the process if you have any difficulty.
+You can claim your State Pension online 24 hours a day, 7 days a week.
+The service is safe and secure and there is an online helpdesk on 0800 169 0154 (textphone: 0800 169 0254) to help you through the process if you have any difficulty.

-- Post: You can also claim by form.
+You can also fill in a claim form and return it by post.
 You can download the forms from GOV.UK